-Application : Applied Explanation on application of the practice : The RC was formed to assist the Board in reviewing and determining the remuneration packages of the Directors and Key Senior Management based on their merit, qualification and competency.
-The policies and procedures on remuneration including reviewing and recommending matters relating to the remuneration of Board and Key Senior Management are governed by the Remuneration Policy for Directors and Senior Management ("Remuneration Policy") established by RC and approved by the Board.
-The RC is guided by formal Terms of Reference approved by the Board which states the composition requirement, authorities, roles and responsibility of the committee.
-The Terms of Reference of Remuneration Committee is available on the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
-The RC comprises three (3) INEDs which complies with the requirement of MCCG whereby the RC should comprise exclusively of NEDs and a majority of them must be INEDs.
-The composition of the RC is stated in the Corporate Information of the Annual Report.
+Application : Applied Explanation on : application of the practice The RC was formed to assist the Board in reviewing and determining the remuneration packages of the Directors and Key Senior Management based on their merit, qualification and competency.
+The policies and procedures on remuneration including reviewing and recommending matters relating to the remuneration of Board and Key Senior Management are governed by the Remuneration Policy established by RC and approved by the Board.
+The RC is guided by the Terms of Reference approved by the Board which states the composition requirement, authorities, roles and responsibility of the committee.
+The Terms of Reference of RC, which was last reviewed and updated on 15 November 2024 is available on the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
+The RC comprises three (3) INEDs which complies with the requirement of MCCG whereby the RC should comprise exclusively of NEDs and majority of them must be INEDs.
+The composition of the RC is stated in the Corporate Information section of the Annual Report.
 The RC is responsible for reviewing and recommending to the Board, the remuneration packages of the Executive Directors, Director fees and benefits of the NED and the remuneration packages of Key Senior Management.
 In making its recommendation, the RC adheres to the principle of remunerating based on the Group's performance as well as individual performance as stated in the Remuneration Policy.
 The RC does not possess the authority to make decisions on behalf of the Board.
 Its role is merely that of making recommendations for the Board's approval.

-Evaluation for It is the ultimate responsibility of the entire Board to approve the remuneration of the Executive Directors and Key Senior Management.
+It is the ultimate responsibility of the entire Board to approve the

+remuneration of the Executive Directors and Key Senior Management.
 The Executive Director concerned would abstain from discussion and decision on his own remuneration.
 The Board as a whole determines the remuneration package of NEDs based on their experience and level of responsibilities undertaken.
-All NEDs are paid a fixed fee which subject to the approval of shareholders at Annual General Meeting and Directors who are shareholders and controlling shareholders with a nominee or connected Director on the Board who are shareholders would be abstained from voting at General Meetings to approve their fees.
+All NEDs are paid a fixed fee which subject to the approval of shareholders at AGM and Directors who are shareholders and controlling shareholders with a nominee or connected Director on the Board who are shareholders would be abstained from voting at General Meetings to approve their fees.

-Explanation for : departure
+Explanation for :

+departure

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Larae companies are re quired to complete the columns below.
+Non-large companies are

+•

+encouraged to complete ti ne columns below.

 Measure :

 Timeframe :

+-